 Individuals who have previously worked in electrical estimating or construction will benefit from short certificate programs designed to lend specialization and academic credibility to prior work experience.
 Students can either select a certificate program in cost estimating that focuses more generally on construction management, or one that specifically concentrates on electrical estimating.

 Individuals interested in the broader study of electrical technology or engineering can enroll in associate or bachelor's degree programs.
-An associate degree in electrical technology can prepare students for employment as an electrical cost estimator, especially when combined with a relevant work history.
+An associate degree program in electrical technology can prepare a student for employment as an electrical cost estimator, especially when combined with a relevant work history.
 Some associate degree programs in electrical technology also provide specialized training in cost estimating.

 Students may seek bachelor's degree programs in electrical engineering that offer more hands-on training in the form of internships or on-campus practicums.
 Bachelor's degree programs in construction management may provide a wider knowledge of construction projects and can prepare students for duties related to electrical estimating, such as surveying, planning and designing projects.